 Vehicle-Deer Crashes in Southeast Michigan

-There were 5,206 vehicle-deer crashes in Southeast Michigan in 2012 (down from 5,443 in 2011 and 6,062 in 2010).
-In 2012, there was one fatality in Southeast Michigan involving deer compared to 8 fatalities in the state (the same as in 2011).
-Three of the eight people killed were motorcycle riders.
+There were 5,667 vehicle-deer crashes in Southeast Michigan in 2013 (down from 5,206 in 2012 and 5,443 in 2011).
+In 2013, there were two fatalities in Southeast Michigan involving deer compared to 12 fatalities in the state.
+Seven of the twelve people killed were motorcycle riders.
 To address motorcycle safety, the Michigan Deer Crash Coalition (MDCC) has developed special safety tips for motorcyclists.

 SEMCOG reminds drivers to buckle up, stay awake, alert, and slow down — remembering that safety belts are the best defense in any collision.
 Also, be alert for deer in the spring and fall, especially at dawn and dusk — heeding deer crossing and speed limit signs, particularly on two-lane roads.